-LED State Description Solid green The SFP+ transceiver in the slot has established a link at 10 Gbps to a network device.
+LED State Description Solid green The SFP+ transceiver in the port has established a link at 10 Gbps to a network device.
 Flashing green The SFP+ transceiver is receiving or transmitting packets to a network device at 10 Gbps.
-Link/Activity Solid amber The SFP transceiver in the slot has established a link at 1000 Mbps to a network device.
+Link/Activity Solid amber The SFP transceiver in the port has established a link at 1000 Mbps to a network device.
 Flashing amber The SFP transceiver is receiving or transmitting packets to a network device at 1000 Mbps.
-Off The slot is empty, the SFP or SFP+ transceiver has not established a link to a network device, or the LEDs are turned off.
-To turn on the LEDs, use the eco- friendly button.
+Off The port is empty, the SFP or SFP+ transceiver has not established a link to a network device, or the LEDs are turned off.
+To turn on the LEDs, use the ecofriendly button.

-LEDs for the Stacking Slots
+LEDs for the Stacking Ports

-SFP+ slots 27/S1 and 28/S2 on the 28-port switches and slots 51/! and 52/ S2 on the 52-port switches may be used as stacking slots to build a VCStack of up to eight switches.
-For background information, refer to the x930 Series Installation Guide for Virtual Chassis Stacking.
-Table 14 defines the LED states when the slots are used to build a stack of switches.
+SFP+ ports 27/S1 and 28/S2 on the 28-port switches and ports 51/S1 and 52/S2 on the 52-port switches may be used as stacking ports to build a VCStack of up to eight switches at 10Gbps speeds or four switches at 1000M speeds.
+For background information, refer to Chapter 2, "Virtual Chassis Stacking" on page 57.
+Table 11 on page 49 defines the LED states when the ports are used to build a stack of switches.